preetiamatya/HackerRank-Challenges/README.md

-# Hackerrank-Challenges
+# HackerRank-Challenges

-Some solutions in PHP and Javascript for the challenges in Hackerrank.
+Some solutions in PHP and Javascript for the challenges in HackerRank - https://www.hackerrank.com.

 Challenges in Javascript